Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Base point free theorem; nef and abundant case

-\begin{rem} In Proposition \ref{thm4}, the assumptions (a), (b), (c) are the same as in Theorem \ref{thm2}.
+\begin{rem} In Theorem \ref{thm4}, the assumptions (a), (b), (c) are the same as in Theorem \ref{thm2}.
 The condition (e) is indispensable by Example \ref{e23} for sub klt pairs.
 By using the non-vanishing theorem for generalized normal crossing varieties in \cite[Theorem 5.1]{kawamata}, which is the hardest part to prove in \cite{kawamata}, the semi-ampleness of $H$ seems to follow from the conditions (a), (b), (c), and (e).
 However, we need (d) to apply Ambro's canonical bundle formula to the Iitaka fibration $f:Y\to Z$.
+See, for example, \cite[Section 3]{fujino-kawamata}.
 Unfortunately, as we saw in Example \ref{e48}, the condition (d) does not follow from the other assumptions.
-Anyway, the condition (d) is automatically satisfied if $(X, B)$ is klt (see Lemma \ref{49} below).
-So, there are no troubles to prove Theorem \ref{thm2}. \end{rem}
+Anyway, the condition (d) is automatically satisfied if $(X, B)$ is klt (see \cite[Lemma 2.3]{fujino-kawamata}). \end{rem}